NTMNathan/NTMNathan/README.md

 I am the founder and owner of NTM Central since October 2012 which is a brand consisting of divisions like NTM Development and NTM Games.
 I've been programming for about 7 years full time now and I love it.
 Outside of that, I am either working, gaming, going to the beach or travelling.

 # Facts
-- Currently 22 years old.
+- Currently 23 years old.
 - Developing Nate Bot and Weeby API full time
-- Trying to learn PHP, C#, TypeScript and Rust
+- Also coding projects for clients
 - My interests are programming, gaming and travelling
 - I like pizza and hot chocolate
 - I play Minecraft quite a lot in my free time.
 Sometimes GTA 5, Among Us and others...